J. Kenneth Robinson

-James Kenneth Robinson (May 14, 1916 - April 8, 1990) was a State Senator and U.S. Representative from Virginia.
+James Kenneth Robinson (May 14, 1916 - April 8, 1990) was a state senator and U.S. representative from Virginia.

 Early life

-Born in Winchester, Virginia, Robinson attended the city's public schools, including Handley High School.
+Born on May 14, 1916 in Winchester, Virginia, Robinson attended the city's public schools, including Handley High School.
 He graduated with a B.S. in horticulture from Virginia Polytechnic Institute, Blacksburg, Virginia in 1937.
 He served as infantryman in the United States Army from 1941 to 1945.
 He was discharged with the rank of major, and was active in the American Legion despite his Quaker faith.

 Career

 Like the powerful Democratic Byrd family of Winchester, Robinson owned a fruit orchard and operated a fruit packing business, and had real estate and other business interests in the Winchester area.
 He was active in the Winchester Rotary Club, Izaak Walton League, Virginia Farm Bureau Federation, Boy Scouts, Winchester-Frederick County Chamber of Commerce and the Winchester Elks Lodge.